nrrb/qualtrics-js/lookup-values-once/README.md

 ## Motivation

-By putting this calculation into JavaScript embedded in Qualtrics, utilizing Qualtrics controls to prevent students from re-submitting, the faculty member is able to improve the class exercise in a number of ways: the students get immediate answers without waiting for any human intervention, there is no chance of errors (transcription or otherwise) on the part of the faculty member, the faculty member is freed up from having to be available at submission time, and the exercise can be opened to individual students rather than just student groups.
+By putting this calculation into JavaScript embedded in Qualtrics, utilizing Qualtrics controls to prevent students from re-submitting, the faculty member is able to improve the class exercise in a number of ways:

+1. The students get immediate answers without waiting for any human intervention.
+2. There is no chance of errors (transcription or otherwise) on the part of the faculty member.
+3. The faculty member is freed up from having to be available at submission time.
+4. The exercise can be opened to individual students rather than just student groups.

 ## Result